-- Access to Blocked Services: As I’ve already stated, China blocks services like Instagram, Facebook, YouTube and Google Maps in China.
+- Access to Blocked Services: As I’ve already stated, China blocks services like Instagram, Facebook, YouTube, Google Maps and many other blocked websites and apps in China.
 It sucks, but that’s reality.
 Once you connect to a network, you’ll need to find a way to circumvent this blocking…or use another service.

-Before I run you through the alternative app choices (and why they’re both good and bad options), let me share with you the solutions to the above problems:
+Before I run you through the alternative app choices (and why they’re both good and bad options), let me share with you quick solutions to the above problems:

 - SOLUTION – Data Access: There are three different ways I recommend to get data access on your phone in China.
 The easiest is to purchase international roaming on your existing mobile plan.
 It works well but is usually expensive.
-The second option is to purchase a China SIM card, which is cheaper but requires more time and know-how to set up.
-The final option is a compromise between the two: you can rent a China phone to use during your travels.
-Some travelers prefer this because they have security and privacy concerns about connecting their personal mobile phone to China’s network.
+The second option is to find and buy the best China SIM card for your own phone or rent a China phone to use.
+This is cheaper but requires more time and know-how to set up.
+The final option is to use only WiFi in China, which really only works when you use a global WiFi unit to stay connected.